Adore2113/MarsHSim/docs/dev_log.md

 ##      05/25/2026
-    ♡ fixing isru and added modes, and pipe retraction and extraction
+    ♡ fixing isru and added modes and pipe retraction and extraction

     ♡ going over water file, adding hysteresis and updating power used logic to make it more similar to co2_scrub.py